Morred/github-search/README.md

 ### General info
 + The GitHub Search API provides up to 1,000 results for each search.
-+ The Github Search API has a custom rate limit.
-For requests using Basic Authentication, OAuth, or client ID and secret, you can make up to 20 requests per minute.
-For unauthenticated requests, the rate limit allows you to make up to 5 requests per minute.
++ The GitHub Search API has a custom rate limit.
+For requests using Basic Authentication, OAuth, or client ID and secret, you can make up to 30 requests per minute.
+For unauthenticated requests, the rate limit allows you to make up to 10 requests per minute.
 + For queries that exceed the time limit, the API returns the matches that were already found prior to the timeout, and the response has the incomplete_results property set to true.

 See the official documentation for the Github Search API here: https://developer.github.com/v3/search/